-The policy of BHCS is "Zero Tolerance" for students in possession of, selling of, dispensing of, or use of drugs, or of drug paraphernalia in the school building or during school sponsored events.
+The policy of BHCS will not permit or condone students in possession of, selling of, dispensing of, or use of drugs, or of drug paraphernalia in the school building, school grounds, or during school sponsored events.
 Students found guilty of the above will be immediately suspended from BHCS and the local authorities will be notified.
 An expulsion hearing will be convened.

 The Administration of BHCS may conduct random drug searches of the school building with or without the assistance of local authorities.
+BHCS administration reserves the right to search student lockers, school-issued devices, bags, or personal belongings if there is probable cause.
 Drugs are defined as those substances considered by law enforcement as illegal.
 We hold drugs to be defined as a wide variety of substances: prescription, nonprescription, over the counter, legal, illegal, and all others substances associated with drugs.

 When a student is found to have either sold, possessed, dispensed, or used drugs, their parents/guardians will be notified immediately.
-Police will be contacted if drugs are found in school.
+Police will be contacted if a student is thought to be under the influence of or in possession of any type of illegal drug.
 The Principal, School Counselor and BHCS Administration, with the student and his/her parents, will meet to discuss the options available and decide the next course of action.